mozilla/PyPOM/docs/user_guide.rst

 Waiting for pages to load
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Whenever a driver detects that a page is loading, it does it's best to block
+Whenever a driver detects that a page is loading, it does its best to block
 until it's complete.
 Unfortunately, as the driver does not know your application,
 it's quite common for it to return earlier than a user would consider the page
 to be ready.
 For this reason, the :py:func:`~pypom.page.Page.wait_for_page_to_load`